KxSystems/docs/docs/ref/enum-extend.md

 ```

 If that return value is not 0, then the lock failed and may not be supported by the chosen filesystem.
-Kdb+ does not report an error if that lock call fails.
+kdb+ does not report an error if that lock call fails.

 Enum Extend is a uniform function.